 (return to top of page)

 University of Michigan Alumni Clubs throughout the country provide scholarships and awards for University of Michigan students from their communities.
-Scholarships are awarded to undergraduates on the basis of academic achievement, financial need, and community service, and their amounts vary.
+Scholarships are awarded to undergraduates on the basis of academic achievement, financial need, and community service.
+Amounts of these scholarships vary.

 The State of Michigan administers a small number of scholarships for Michigan resident undergraduates.
 For more information, see the State of Michigan website.